nixworks/public/news/2014/11/28/index.md

 ##### Set off three bombs and fire at worshippers
 ### [Gunmen set off three bombs and fire at worshippers at the central mosque in the northern city of Kano after the Emir, Sanusi Lamido Sanusi, had issued a call to arms against Boko Haram.
 At least 120 people are killed. ](/news/2014/11/28/gunmen-set-off-three-bombs-and-fire-at-worshippers-at-the-central-mosque-in-the-northern-city-of-kano-after-the-emir-sanusi-lamido-sanusi.md)
-_Context: Sanusi Lamido Sanusi, Emir, Boko Haram, set off three bombs and fire at worshippers, Kano_
+_Context: Emir, Sanusi Lamido Sanusi, Kano, Boko Haram, set off three bombs and fire at worshippers_

 ##### Market capitalization
 ### [Frantic trading in energy company stocks, especially the suppliers of oil-services, shaves billions off the market capitalization of publically traded businesses within this sector. ](/news/2014/11/28/frantic-trading-in-energy-company-stocks-especially-the-suppliers-of-oil-services-shaves-billions-off-the-market-capitalization-of-publica.md)